 The Saracen Young Rider of the Year award celebrates up-and-coming talent in the horse world.
 All nominees must be under 25 years old on the day of the H&H Awards (4 December).

 “Saracen Horse Feeds is delighted to be sponsoring the Saracen Young Rider of the Year at the 2019 H&H Awards because it allows us to recognise individuals who have serious aspiration for the sport,” said a spokesman.
 “Feeding the future is as important to the horse as it is the rider, and Saracen looks forward to supporting the next generation of world class talent.”

 - 2017: Will Furlong, eventer

-The H&H judging panel, which included at least one independent judge, chose a shortlist of contenders from all the nominees received.
-Public voting has now closed and the winner will be announced at the gala awards dinner at Cheltenham on Wednesday 4 December.
+The H&H judging panel, which included at least one independent judge, chose a shortlist of four contenders from all the nominees received.
+This shortlist was opened to pubic vote and the winner was announced at the gala awards dinner at Cheltenham on Wednesday 4 December.

-Saracen Young Rider of the Year 2019 shortlist
+Saracen Young Rider of the Year 2019 winner

 Amber Thorpe, 25, showing